Being Laid Off Feels Lousy

 Above all, Prove Me Wrong ! by making full use of The Liftoff Program, which can provide you benefits long beyond this layoff you’re suffering through.

-Because all those things will lead to the widest use of this program.
+will lead to the widest use of this program.

 This discount will last as long as it appears to be successful.
 I leave myself the option to remove this discount offer at any time.
 And if it’s successful enough, I’d like to make it permanent (idealistic), because I can’t help thinking (stubborn) that a lower price would work better (naïve).